 Good Boxing coaches will not let their students spar unless they are wearing headgear.
 Coaches understand the real risk that Boxers face whenever they take punches.
-Retired professional Boxers are known to suffer from a number of concussion related symptoms like Boxer’s Dimentia and Alzheimer’s disease.
+Retired professional Boxers are known to suffer from a number of concussion-related symptoms like Boxer’s Dementia and Alzheimer’s disease.

 While it may seem like headgear is only suited for the professionals, the truth is that beginners often suffer from damage to the head because of their lack of skill.